 Kuya Silver Corporation (the "Company") is a mineral exploration and development company with a focus on acquiring, exploring and advancing precious metal assets in Peru and Canada.
-The Company was incorporated on July 15, 2015 under the Business Corporations Act (British Columbia).
 The Company's head office and principal address is located at 150 King Street West, Suite 200, Toronto, ON, M5J 1J9.
 The Company's registered and records office is located at 40440 Thunderbird Ridge, Squamish, BC, V8B 0G1.
 The Company's shares are listed on the Canadian Securities Exchange ("CSE") under the symbol KUYA.

 These condensed interim consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 The Company's continuation as a going concern is dependent upon its ability to complete financings sufficient to meet current and future obligations, the successful results from its business activities, and its ability to operate profitably and generate funds.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but not limited to, 12 months from the end of the reporting period.
-Although the Company raised capital in the current and previous reporting periods through private placements of its common shares and exercise of stock options and warrants, additional funding will be required to continue current operations and further advance its existing exploration and evaluation assets in the upcoming 12 months.
+Although the Company raised capital in the previous and subsequent (Note 17) reporting periods through private placements of its common shares and exercise of stock options and warrants, additional funding will be required to continue current operations and further advance its existing exploration and evaluation assets in the upcoming 12 months.
 These factors indicate the existence of material uncertainty which may cast significant doubt on the Company's ability to continue as a going concern.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
 These condensed interim consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.